cgroeschel/create-react-app/README.md

 Now follow along the instructions from section “New CRA application” in the [Medium article](https://medium.com/@eferhatg/create-react-app-continuous-integration-config-with-circleci-and-aws-2b0238cde169).

-**The final working config.yml should look somethine like .circleci/config.yml**
+**The final working config.yml should look like the one in this repo .circleci/config.yml**